Brave New Work: AI and Tech in the Hands of Artists

 “Encoded Gazes: Women of Color on Bias, Power, and Possibility in AI”

-Kira Xonorika: Artist
+Kira Xonorika (Guarani): Artist

 6:30-7:30pm Santa Barbara Musem of Art Auditorium